eloigrndl/tech_challenge/README.md

 # Tech Challenge : Arbitrage Loops

-During one of the interviews I had, the compagny asked to work on the [following puzzle](https://priceonomics.com/jobs/puzzle/) in the field of graph theory.
+During one of the interviews I had, the compagny asked to work on the [following puzzle](https://priceonomics.com/jobs/puzzle/) in the field of graph theory,  using Scala.
 It consists of finding arbitrage loops given exchange rates.
-This is my attempt to this challenge.
+This is my attempt to this challenge : the solution is a Scala script, executable by [Ammonite](http://ammonite.io/#ScalaScripts)

 ## Solution :